How to Make Rice Crispy Treats may earn compensation from purchases made after clicking links on this page. Learn more Here.

 Remove your marshmallows from the stove top and get your Fruit Loops ready.
 Pour 6 cups of cereal into the marshmallows.
 You can stir while pouring to get a thorough mix.
 It can help to coat your spatula in butter first to keep everything from sticking too much.

-Continue stirring until your Fruit Loops and marshmallows are completely mixed together.
-The key here is to have your spatula VERY well greased and also to try and mix things together fairly quickly so that the marshmallows do not cool and stiffen up.
+Tip: The key here is to have your spatula VERY well greased and also to try and mix things together fairly quickly so that the marshmallows do not cool and stiffen up.

 Once the marshmallows and Froot Loops cereal are mixed, they become much stickier and harder to work with.
-If you didn’t pre-grease your 9×13 brownie pan then you’ll want to do it at this time.

 Using your spatula (sometimes we use an additional spatula or large spoon), start scooping your cereal mix into the pre-greased pan.
 Once everything is moved into the pan, pat it down with your spatula until you have an even flat surface and the entire pan is full.